Ross Quinlan

 John Ross Quinlan is a computer science researcher in data mining and decision theory.
 He has contributed extensively to the development of decision tree algorithms, including inventing the canonical C4.5 and ID3 algorithms.
 He also contributed to early ILP literature with First Order Inductive Learner (FOIL).
 He is currently running the company RuleQuest Research which he founded in 1997.

 Education

 He received his BSc degree in Physics and Computing from the University of Sydney in 1965 and his computer science doctorate at the University of Washington in 1968.
 He has held positions at the University of New South Wales, University of Sydney, University of Technology Sydney, and RAND Corporation.

 Artificial intelligence

 Quinlan is a specialist in artificial intelligence, particularly in the aspect involving machine learning and its application to data mining.
+He is a Founding Fellow of the Association for the Advancement of Artificial Intelligence.

 ID3

 Ross Quinlan invented the Iterative Dichotomiser 3 (ID3) algorithm which is used to generate decision trees.
 ID3 follows the principle of Occam's razor in attempting to create the smallest decision tree possible.